jorttbv/bunq-client/README.md

   config.api_key = 'YOUR API KEY'
   config.private_key = private_key
   config.server_public_key = nil # you don't have this yet
-  cofig.installation_token = nil # this MUST be nil for creating installations end
+  config.installation_token = nil # this MUST be nil for creating installations end

 # Create the installation